STEMCraft/SC-Inventories/README.md

 - **More Than Inventories**: When switching inventories, the complete players profile is switched including health, hunger, effects, etc.
 - **Stored As YAML**: Data is stored in the YAML format to use the built-in server serialization methods and should limit issues with future versions.

+## Commands

+### /clearinventory
+The /clearinventory command removes all items from a player's inventory, including their hotbar, main inventory, and armor slots.

+#### Usage
+/clearinventory [player]

+#### Arguments
+player (optional): The name of the player whose inventory you want to clear.
+If not specified, it clears your own inventory.

+#### Behavior
+- If no player is specified, the command clears the inventory of the player who executed it.
+- When run from the console, a player name must be provided.

+#### Permission
+Requires the `stemcraft.inventory.clear` permission to use this command.

+> [!CAUTION]
+> Use this command with caution, as it permanently removes all items from the specified player's inventory without any way to undo the action

 ## Data Storage

-Player data is stored in YAML files in /worlds/<world-name>/<player-uuid>.yml in a serialized format.
+Player data is stored in YAML files in /worlds/\<world-name\>/\<player-uuid\>.yml in a serialized format.

 While this can be modified using a text editor, it is not recommended as it could break the players inventory restoration.